 Plan Level: Diamond

 So to review, we have 5 levels of vision correction for you to choose from.
 Ranging from bronze to diamond, each plan offers an additional benefit to your vision.
-Bronze is the basic level and includes cataract removal only; the Silver plan adds advanced diagnostic imaging, reduces the need for eye drops after surgery, and includes a care package; with the Gold plan corrected distance vision is added on, with the Platinum plan, patients will see distance and be able to read without glasses, and finally with the Diamond plan, a laser enhancement is planned to target 20/20 vision.
+Bronze is the basic level and includes cataract removal only; the Silver plan adds advanced diagnostic imaging, reduces the need for eye drops after surgery, and includes a care package; with the Gold plan corrected distance vision is targeted, with the Platinum plan, a goal is set for excellent distance and near without glasses, and finally with the Diamond plan, a laser enhancement is planned to target 20/20 vision.

 After your consultation with your surgeon, you will meet with a vision counselor who will analyze your insurance benefits so that you can make an informed decision on which plan is right for you.